Spotlight vs. floodlight

-Spotlight vs. floodlight — What exactly is a spotlight, and what distinguishes it from a floodlight?
-Understanding the unique traits of both lights helps you choose the suitable device for the tasks you need to complete.
+What exactly is a spotlight, and what distinguishes it from a floodlight?
+Understanding the unique traits of both lights helps you choose the most suitable light for the task at hand.

 The key to discerning between spotlights and floodlights lies in understanding the concept of candelas.